zienas/pms-v/HOWTO-DEPLOY.md

     lat NUMERIC(9, 6) NOT NULL,
     lon NUMERIC(9, 6) NOT NULL,
-    map_image TEXT, -- Base64 Data URL for a custom map background geometry GEOMETRY(POLYGON, 4326) -- Store port boundary as a polygon );
+    map_image TEXT, -- Base64 Data URL for a custom map background logo_image TEXT, -- Base64 Data URL for the port logo geometry GEOMETRY(POLYGON, 4326) -- Store port boundary as a polygon );